History of Diósgyőri VTK: 1970s

-In the 1978–79 season of the Hungarian League the club has reached its best result ever finishing on the third position of the table.
-Therefore, they qualified for the 1979-80 UEFA Cup.
+The 1977/78 season was Szabó's 4th season at DVTK, and he reached a 6th-place finish in the Championship with the club, winning 11 games.
+Despite going into the cup as the defending champions, DVTK were eliminated in the first round, after losing 9–8 on penalties at Tyukodi TSZ.

+In the 1978–79 season of the Hungarian League the club reached its best result ever finishing on the third position of the table, ending the season with 19 wins, 8 points off champions Újpest.
+This was achieved despite only getting one win after their first 5 games.
+The team then went on a 7-week, and then 9-week unbeaten streaks at different points of the season.
+The first streak was broken by Békéscsaba, after a 5-0 hammering of Diósgyőr in December 1978.
+Remarkably, all five goals were scored by Sándor Vágási.
+In November 1978, DVTK defeated Ferencváros 1–0 in front of 25,000 people.
+This was DVTK's second consecutive victory over Ferencváros in the league, for the first time since 1959.
+The club also managed to hold Ferencváros to a 1–1 draw in the spring part of the season, thanks to an '82 minute equalizer from Tatár.
+DVTK would avenge the humiliating loss in Békéscsaba earlier in the season, defeating the eastern purples 5–0 in Miskolc.
+László Fekete scored a hat-trick.
+Due to the club's league position, they qualified for the 1979-80 UEFA Cup.
 On 19 September 1979 Diósgyőr was hosted by SK Rapid Wien at the Gerhard Hanappi Stadium and the match was won by the Hungarian club by 1–0.
 On 3 October 1979 the second leg was also won by the Hungarian club by 3–2.
 On 24 October 1979, Diósgyőr was hosted by the Scottish club, Dundee United F.C. at the Tannadice Park.
 The match was won by Diósgyőr.
 The second leg was won by Diósgyőr by 3–1 at home, therefore the Hungarian team could qualify for the third round of the cup. on 28 November 1979, in the third round Diósgyőr faced with the giant German club 1.
 FC Kaiserslautern and they lost 2–0 at home which resulted a very difficult return match for the Miskolc team.
 On 12 December 1979 Kaiserslautern beat Diósgyőr 6–1 which resulted the farewell for the team since the German club advanced on 8–1 aggregate.